wingarmac/netinfo/README.md

 -   `netcat-openbsd`: This package is required only for the `netinfo nc` command.
 The script will attempt to install it automatically if you use this option.

 ## Version info
-This tool was created on Ubuntu Server 24.04 LTS base.
+Developed and tested on Ubuntu Server 24.04 LTS.
+Compatible with most Debian-based systems.